divyaanshisaxena2060-wq/tiny-project/README.md

-Colorizer
+# 🎨 Colorforge AI

-Overview
+## 📌 Overview

-This project is a web-based application that converts black and white images into colored images using a deep learning model.
-The system uses a pre-trained model to predict realistic colors and provides an easy-to-use interface for users to upload images and view results.
+Colorforge AI is a web-based application that converts black and white images into colored images using AI-based processing.

-Features
+It uses a deep learning model (Caffe) to automatically add realistic colors to grayscale images.

-Upload grayscale (black & white) images
+## 🚀 Features

-Automatically colorize images using a trained ML model
+- Convert black & white images to color

-Fast and efficient backend processing
+- Simple and user-friendly interface

-User-friendly interface
+- Fast image processing

-Download or view the colorized output
+- AI-powered colorization

-Tech Stack
+## 🛠️ Tech Stack

-Backend
+- Frontend: HTML, CSS, JavaScript

-Python
+- Backend: Python (Flask)

-Flask
+- Libraries: OS, Subprocess

-TensorFlow / PyTorch
+- Model: Caffe Model

-Frontend
+## ⚙️ How It Works

-HTML, CSS, JavaScript
+1. User uploads a black and white image

-Other Tools
+2. Image is processed through Flask backend

-OpenCV
+3. Backend uses Caffe model for colorization

-NumPy
+4. Output colored image is generated and displayed